Michale Kyser

-Michale Kyser (born November 26, 1991) is an American professional basketball player for Surne Bilbao Basket of the Liga ACB and the Basketball Champions League.
+Michale De’Vonta Kyser (born November 26, 1991) is an American professional basketball player for EWE Baskets Oldenburg in the Basketball Bundesliga (BBL).
 He played college basketball for Louisiana Tech.

-High school career
+Early life

+Kyser was born in Victoria, Texas.
+He is the son of Myshell Kyser.

-Kyser played high school basketball for Lancaster High School, in Lancaster, Texas, and at Christian Life Center Academy in Humble, Texas.
+He played high school basketball for Lancaster High School, in Lancaster, Texas, for whom he averaged 12 points, 10 rebounds, and six blocks per game and was named first team all-District 15-4A, and for one year at Christian Life Center Academy in Humble, Texas, for whom he averaged 15 points, 11 rebounds, and six blocks per game.